A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: The quantum leftover hash lemma

 When working in the realm of cryptography, the worst case scenario is typically considered and thus a more conservative entropy measure is introduced.
 In contrast to the von Neumann entropy, the \textit{min-entropy} does not consider the average uncertainty of an adversary Eve, but her best possible attack strategy and quantifies the entropy in the case where her uncertainty is minimal and she is the most likely to guess the secure key \cite[Sec.~I.B]{Tomamichel11}.
-In other words, the min-entropy
+Formally, the min-entropy of A conditioned on B of the state $\sigma_{AB}$ is defined as \cite[Def.~6.2]{Tomamichel16}

+where $I_A$ is the identity matrix acting on $A$ ($\mathcal{H}_A$) and $S_\leq(\mathcal{H}_B)$ is the set of positive semi-definite matrices of trace less or equal to one acting on $\mathcal{H}_B$.
+When $A$ is a classical register, the min-entropy has an operational interpretation in terms of the maximum guessing probability as follows.

-solely considers the maximum guessing probability $p_\mathrm{max}$, which is the largest eigenvalue of $\rho$.
-A concrete comparison between the von Neumann and min-entropy can be found in App.~\ref{ap:comparison_neumann_min_entropy}.
-In the following, $C'$ denotes a generic classical register storing classical communications.
+Let $C'$ denote a generic classical register storing classical communications.
 In the case where $\rho_{ZEC'}$ describes potentially correlated systems $Z$ (describing the verified key) and $EC'$, the min-entropy given side information $E$ and $C'$ is defined as